 Image: David Ausserhofer for the Leopoldina

-Advising the annual G7 and G20 summits of Heads of State and Government is an important means of bringing pooled scientific expertise into the political discourse.
+Advising the annual G7 and G20 summits of Heads of State and Government is an important means to bring pooled scientific expertise into the political discourse.
 The national academies of the participating countries select items on the summit agenda for in-depth examination and publish their findings in joint statements prior to the summit.
 The joint statements are handed over to the respective G7 or G20 Presidency during a dedicated science conference.

-Prior to the G7 Summit in 2015, the science academies prepared joint statements under the leadership of the Leopoldina on antimicrobial resistance, tropical diseases and the future of the oceans.
+Prior to the G7 summit in 2015, the science academies prepared joint statements under the leadership of the Leopoldina on antimicrobial resistance, tropical diseases and the future of the oceans.
 These statements were handed over to German Federal Chancellor Angela Merkel during a science conference of the G7 academies in Berlin.
-Previously, in 2007, the Leopoldina chaired the advisory process of the science academies in the run-up to the G8 Summit in Heiligendamm, Germany.
-On that occasion, the science academies presented statements on sustainability, energy efficiency, climate protection and intellectual property protection.
+Previously, in 2007, the Leopoldina chaired the advisory process of the science academies in the run-up to the G8 summit in Heiligendamm, Germany.
+On that occasion, the science academies presented statements on sustainability, energy efficiency, climate protection, and intellectual property protection.

-In addition to the G7 academies, the Science20 process includes science academies from Argentina, Brazil, China, India, Indonesia, Mexico, Russia, Saudi Arabia, South Africa, South Korea and Turkey.
+In addition to the G7 academies, the Science20 process includes science academies from Argentina, Brazil, China, India, Indonesia, Mexico, Russia, Saudi Arabia, South Africa, South Korea, and Turkey.